When I get to the airport to fly back to the U.S., my plane home has already taken off without me.

-I get online, book another flight to get home, sit around the Cuenca airport for half a day before boarding my new flight.
+I get online, book another flight to get home, sit around the Cuenca airport for half a day before boarding my new flight, left to try and get a refund through their Customer Service department.

 In the sky, miles are chewed up quickly.
 This new plane flies at 35,000 feet and over six hundred miles per hour, standard for commercial flights but nothing near the speed of a fighter jet.
 It is dolled up on the inside like a modest economy car and is full of passengers who will make connections to reach multiple destinations.